 ‘Colin was always really funny on set and bringing the laughs because it was quite a dark film, so you’ve got to have fun as well.
 Nicole was really warm and always made you feel really comfortable.
 Also to watch them work was amazing.’

-Watch our full interview to find out whether they got any acting tips from the Hollywood heavyweights and what Lanthimos was like as a director.
+Watch our full interview with the stars at BFI London Film Festival to find out whether they got any acting tips from the Hollywood heavyweights and what Lanthimos was like as a director.

 The Killing of a Sacred Deer is released in cinemas on November 3.